-Koningsdam, Holland America Line’s newest vessel which was launched in April 2016, is no exception.
-It features artworks in many media, including photography, painting, mixed media, illustration, prints and sculpture.
+Koningsdam, Holland America Line’s newest vessel which was launched in April 2016, features artworks in many media, including photography, painting, mixed media, illustration, prints and sculpture.

 Much of the art curated aboard is from emerging artists and highlights Koningsdam’s focus on entertainment, showcasing themes of music, dance and movement.
 With no less than 1,920 pieces of art – ranging in value from $500 to $600,000 and with a total worth of $4.1 milllion – Koningsdam can easily be considered a floating art gallery.